pingcap/talent-plan/rust/projects/project-2/project.md

 -->

-## Part 2: Storing writes in the log
+## Part 2: How the log behaves

-Now we are finally going to begin implementing the beginnings of a real database, by storing its contents to disk.
+Now we are finally going to begin implementing the beginnings of a real database by reading and writing from disk.
 You will use [`serde`] to serialize the "set" and "rm" commands to a string, and the standard file I/O APIs to write it to disk.

 [`serde`]: https://serde.rs/